-If you’d like to stay connected on your travels around this large country, the good news is that buying a local SIM card is a reasonably straightforward and inexpensive process.
+If you’d like to stay connected on your travels around this large and beautiful country, the good news is that buying a local SIM card is a reasonably straightforward and inexpensive process.
 Here’s what you need to know.

 I’ve visited Mexico twice, and purchased a Telcel SIM each time.

 On my first visit, I flew into Puerto Vallarta airport and didn’t notice anywhere selling SIM cards in the terminal.
-There may well have been, but in the end, it didn’t matter — I was able to do everything I needed in the Oxxo store a couple of blocks from my hotel.
+There may well have been, but in the end, it didn’t matter.
+I was able to do everything I needed in the Oxxo store a couple of blocks from my hotel.